 AAA also has these safety tips for all drivers, regardless of age:

 - Avoid using infotainment systems while driving, except during emergencies.

 - Practice using the systems when not driving.

 - Avoid driving cars with center console controllers, which are more distracting – and more dangerous.

 Until infotainment technology puts more emphasis on safety, there’s little you can do to protect yourself from distracted motorists in Florida – home, of course, to an older driving population.
 If you’ve been injured in an accident caused by a distracted driver, you may be unable to work and provide for your family due to your injuries.
 The other driver may deny they caused the crash because they were distracted.
 In fact, they may blame you.
 Adding to your trauma, an insurance company may pressure you with a financial settlement that is tempting, yet will not fairly compensate you for your injuries and financial losses.

-Car accident attorney Scott Miller, of The Law Offices of Scott M. Miller, P.A., has been handling cases just like yours in the Greater Orlando area for nearly 20 years.
+Car accident attorney Scott Miller, of The Law Offices of Scott M. Miller, PLLC, has been handling cases just like yours in the Greater Orlando area for nearly 20 years.
 Based in Longwood, Miller and his team of experts are familiar with the confusion, frustration, and desperation that you are experiencing.
 Our legal team will aggressively deal with the police, the courts, the other driver and the insurance company while you focus on what is most important – your recovery.